Sitecore/jss/docs/data/routes/docs/fundamentals/cli/en.md

 ## JSS commands

 During JSS development, you will commonly use scripts provided by the _JSS CLI_ (command-line interface).
+All scripts you need to run during development are defined either via the `jss` CLI command (use `--help` for options) or package scripts in `package.json`.

 These scripts can be run from within a JSS application at your command line of choice (bash, PowerShell, cmd, and so on).

-All scripts you need to run during development are defined either via the `jss` CLI command (use `--help` for options) or package scripts in `package.json`.

-Some commands have application specific arguments.
-Run `jss --help` and `jss <command> --help` for application specific arguments.
+Some JSS commands run globally, for example: `jss create`.
+Other commands are meant to run in the root directory of your JSS application.
+Such commands might have application specific arguments.
+In the root directory of your JSS app, run `jss --help` and `jss <command> --help` for application specific arguments.

 ### Quick links